Geocriticism

 Geocriticism is a method of literary analysis and literary theory that incorporates the study of geographic space.
 The term designates a number of different critical practices.
 In France, Bertrand Westphal has elaborated the concept of géocritique in several works.
-In the United States, Robert Tally has argued for a geocriticism as a critical practice suited to the analysis of what he has termed "literary cartography".
+In the United States, Robert Tally has argued for geocriticism as a critical practice suited to the analysis of what he has termed "literary cartography".

 Origins

 Some of the first expressly geocritical writings emerged from symposia organized by Westphal at the University of Limoges.
 Westphal's foundational essay, "Pour une approche géocritique des textes" constitutes a manifesto for geocriticism.
 Westphal's theory is elaborated in greater detail in his Geocriticism: Real and Fictional Spaces, translated by Tally, who also provides a brief introduction.
 But there are also many works addressing similar themes and using similar methods that might be considered geocritical, even if the term "geocriticism" is not used.

 Theory

 In Westphal's theory, geocriticism is based on three theoretical concepts: spatio-temporality, transgressivity, and referentiality.

 The idea that space and time form a continuum (space-time) is a tenet of modern physics.
 In the field of literary theory, geocriticism is an interdisciplinary method of literary analysis that focuses not only on such temporal data as relations between the life and times of the author (as in biographical criticism), the history of the text (as in textual criticism), or the story (as studied by narratology), but also on spatial data.
 Geocriticism therefore has affinities with geography, architecture, urban studies, and so on; it also correlates to philosophical concepts such as deterritorialization.

 Following the work of Michel Foucault, Gilles Deleuze, Henri Lefebvre and Mikhail Bakhtin, among others, a geocritical approach to literature recognizes that representations of space are often transgressive, crossing the boundaries of established norms while also reestablishing new relations among people, places, and things.
 Cartography is no longer seen as the exclusive province of the state or the government; rather, various agents or groups may be responsible for representing the geographic spaces at the same time and with different effects.
 In practice, therefore, geocriticism is multifocal, examining a variety of topics at once, thus differentiating itself from practices that focus on the singular point of view of the traveller or protagonist.

 Geocriticism also assumes a literary referentiality between world and text, or, in other words, between the referent and its representation.
-By questioning the relations between a given space's nature and its actually existing condition, the geocritical approach allows for a study of fiction that points also to the theory of possible worlds, such as may be seen in the work on third space by the American geographer Edward Soja (Thirdspace).
+By questioning the relations between a given space's nature and its actual existing condition, the geocritical approach allows for a study of fiction that points also to the theory of possible worlds, such as may be seen in the work on third space by the American geographer Edward Soja (Thirdspace).
 Tally's book Spatiality, an introduction to spatiality studies in literature and critical theory, includes a chapter on geocriticism.